oktetlabs/test-environment/doc/sphinx/pages/group_te_engine_tester.rst

 * number of values for all arguments in the same list should be equal;

-* multiplication and lists can be compbined;
+* multiplication and lists can be combined;

 * multiplication significantly increases number of test iterations, so one should be sure that he wants to check all combinations.